Verticordia nitens: Taxonomy and naming

 The first formal description of this species was by John Lindley in 1837.
 The description was published in W. J. Hooker's Companion to the Botanical Magazine from a dried specimen that Lindley had received.
 Lindley gave it the name Chrysorhoe nitens.
 The type specimen for this species was first collected in the 1830s somewhere around the Swan River, Western Australia "by (?)
 Toward."
 Lindley recognised its similarity to Verticordia but raised the new genus, noting differences between the two genera.

 In 1838, Stephan Endlicher changed its name to Verticordia nitida and published the change in Stirpium Australasicarum Herbarii Hugeliani Decades Tres although this is regarded as an orthographical variant and the name Verticordia nitens (Lindl.)
 Endl. is widely accepted.
 Schauer made a similar change of genus in 1841, apparently unaware that Endlicher had already published.

 Lindley apparently did not agree with the change to Verticordia, recording in his 1840 book, A Sketch of the Vegetation of the Swan River Colony - "by Dr. Endlicher it is reduced to the genus Verticordia, but I think the character assigned to it in the work alluded to is sufficient to define the genus."

 When Alex George reviewed the genus in 1991, he revived Lindley's epithet and placed this species in subgenus Chrysoma, section Chrysorhoe along with V. aurea and V. patens.
-Verticordi aurea has larger flowers and broader staminodes, and V. patens has lemon-yellow flowers, lobed staminodes, a much shorter style and an earlier flowering period.
+Verticordia aurea has larger flowers and broader staminodes, and V. patens has lemon-yellow flowers, lobed staminodes, a much shorter style and an earlier flowering period.